Links

 Enter passphrase (empty for no passphrase): <- (should be empty)

-There are 2 files are generated on your local machine.
+There are 2 files generated on your local machine.

-• ./data/ssh_key <- (this is a SSH private key, it should be backed up)
+• ./data/ssh_key <- (this is an SSH Private key, it should be backed up)

-• ./data/ssh_key.pub <- (this is a SSH pubkey for access to your server)
+• ./data/ssh_key.pub <- (this is an SSH Pubkey for access to your server)

 Also, you have to grant permissions with this command.